Car Insurance Write Off Categories Explained

-Category A – or Cat A – write-offs are cars that have sustained an unsalvageable amount of damage, meaning that they are deemed unacceptable for use or re-sale and can only be scrapped.
+Category A – or Cat A – write-offs are cars that have sustained an unsalvageable amount of damage, meaning that they are deemed unacceptable for use (too dangerous) or re-sale and can only be scrapped.

 Category B (Cat B) write-offs

-If a car is listed as a Category B (Cat B) write-off by an insurance provider, it’s also likely to have sustained a significant level of damage and will have the same fate as a Cat A write-off – being scrapped – but only after any useable parts have been recovered from the vehicle.
+If a car is listed as a Category B (Cat B) write-off by an insurance provider, it’s also likely to have sustained a significant level of damage and will probably have the same fate as a Cat A write-off – being scrapped – but only after any useable parts have been recovered from the vehicle.

 Category S write-offs (Cat S cars) – formerly Category C (Cat C cars)

 What is category S damage on a car?

 Category S (Cat S) write-offs are cars that have sustained structural damage in a car accident, beyond just cosmetic bumps and scratches.

 They aren’t initially in a fit state to be driven, but can return to the road once they’ve been repaired to roadworthy standards by a professional (as per UK law).
 The new Category S includes issues such as a twisted chassis, or a collapsed crumple zone.